Research conducted over the past 10 years exhibits startling figures for CRM implementations that did not bring about the expected outcomes. In

 Also, bearing in mind that every business changes with time, breaking the entire project into manageable small components is wise, and running small test programs is sensible.
 However, the portion-wise roll out of the CRM solutions has to be done very carefully, because they are ultimately built in and around the larger end-to-end strategy.

-Despite all the scary stories related to the high failure rates of CRM implementations, experts feel that that CRM software does really work when combined with well defined objectives, correct planning, integration, and seamless execution.
+Despite all the scary stories related to the high failure rates of CRM implementations, experts feel that that Cloud CRM Software does really work when combined with well defined objectives, correct planning, integration, and seamless execution.
 They believe that there are a lot of positive benefits (qualitative as well as quantitative) that are a direct outcome of smart CRM implementations.